birdybro/birdybro/README.md

 ### Hi there 👋 I'm birdybro!

-I do IT Support stuff at a plastics manufacturing company for my day job and try to learn everything I can about software programming, hardware description languages, and much more in my spare time.
+I do IT Support, some System Administration, and some Software Development at a plastics manufacturing company for my day job and try to learn everything I can about software programming, hardware description languages, and much more in my spare time.

 🔭 I’m currently working on demonstrating my skills so I can position myself more competitively in my career.
 🌱 I’m currently learning Verilog/SystemVerilog hardware description languages.